pagkly/Zed/Investopedia3/What Is a Negative Bond Yield.md

 ## Understanding Negative Bond Yields

-Bonds are [debt instruments](https://www.investopedia.com/terms/d/debtinstrument.asp) typically issued by corporations and governments to raise money.
-Investors purchase the bonds at their [face value](https://www.investopedia.com/terms/f/facevalue.asp), which is the principal amount invested.
+Bonds are [[debt instruments]](https://www.investopedia.com/terms/d/debtinstrument.asp) typically issued by corporations and governments to raise money.
+Investors purchase the bonds at their [[face value]](https://www.investopedia.com/terms/f/facevalue.asp), which is the principal amount invested.

-In return, investors typically get paid an interest rate—called the [coupon rate](https://www.investopedia.com/terms/c/coupon-rate.asp)—for holding the bond.
+In return, investors typically get paid an interest rate—called the [[coupon rate]](https://www.investopedia.com/terms/c/coupon-rate.asp)—for holding the bond.
 Each bond has a maturity date, which is when the investor gets paid back the principal amount that was initially invested or the face value of the bond.

 ### Bond Value